AlienVault OTX

 Connection

-To connect to AlienVault OTX from D3 SOAR, please follow this part to collect the required information below:
+To connect to AlienVault OTX from D3 SOAR, follow this part to collect the required information below:

 Parameter | Description | Example |

-Server URL | The AlienVault OTX URL. | https://otx.alienvault.com |
+Server URL | The AlienVault OTX server URL. | https://otx.alienvault.com |

 API Key | The OTX API Key.
-Please note, X-OTX-API-KEY is not needed if you only want to check indicator general information.
-The OTX API Key is not required when only checking indicator general information.
-If needed, please go to https://otx.alienvault.com/api to get your OTX API Key. | ***** |
+The OTX API Key is not required when only checking general indicator information. | ***** |

-API Version | The API version. | v1 |
+API Version | The API version used for the connection. | v1 |

 Configuring AlienVault OTX to Work with D3 SOAR